Beautyrest Silver BRS900 Mattress Review

 15 gauge

-The support layer is made of pocket coils, which are individually encased in fabric and offer better contouring and motion isolation compared with other kinds of springs.
-The 15-gauge springs are on the softer side, but since the layer is very dense, it's feels firmer overall.
+The support layer is made of pocket coils, which are individually encased in fabric, offering better contouring and motion isolation compared to other types of springs.
+The 15-gauge springs are on the softer side, but since the layer is very dense, it feels firmer overall.
 The spring layer gives the mattress its firmness, as the foam layers above are all quite soft, and helps provide support for the heavier parts of your body.

 Foam Layer Firmness